 Former homeowners boomerang to second act

-After losing their home during the Great Recession, an Atlanta couple persevered through financial adversity, rebuilt their lives, and became “comeback homeowners” earlier this year.
+After losing their home during the recession, an Atlanta couple persevered and became “comeback homeowners” earlier this year.

 Joe and Tonya Wyatt built their dream home in 2004, shortly before the devastating onset of the Great Recession.
 When fallout from the financial crisis eventually forced them into bankruptcy, they lost their house and their dream appeared to be over.